 - We have documented incident response plans to handle any issues that might arise.

-The vast majority of our systems and databases are running on Amazon’s Web Services facilities, hosted in the USA.
+All our production systems and databases are running on Amazon’s Web Services facilities, hosted in the USA.
 For full information on the extensive measures Amazon take to keep their facilities secure, visit the AWS security page.

-tray does not store payment information on our servers - we’re not in the business of payments processing.
-All payments are processed through our payments provider, Stripe.
+Tray does not store payment information on our servers - we’re not in the business of payments processing.
+All online payments are processed through our payments provider, Stripe.
 For more information about PCI compliance and Stripe’s other security features, see Stripe’s security page.